erdc/qaqc-for-waterway-networks/README.md

 Senior Consultant, ARA
 Research Civil Engineer, USACE-ERDC

+## Cite this work

+If you use this work, please add this citation:

+Asborno, M., C. Hicks, and K. N. Mitchell.
+2025.
+Quality Control for Waterway Network ERDC/CHL CHETN-IX-##.
+Vicksburg, MS: US Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory.
+DOI forthcoming

 ## About

 The "Quality Control for Waterway Networks" Process is an automated process to update the U.S. Army Corps of Engineer’s (USACE) Engineer Research and Development Center (ERDC) Waterway Network.